Unexpected expenses and needs can impact your academic success and well being. We have some resources that may help.

 Financial Aid has counselors available to speak with you about aid options, including grants, loans, scholarships and general guidance for money management.
 If you have had a decrease in income or unexpected life circumstance, make an appointment for us to explore some options.

 This option is available to current students during the quarter they are attending.
 This is a loan from Evergreen that allows students to borrow up to $400.
-This loan cannot be used for living costs between quarters.
+This loan cannot be used for living expenses between quarters.

 Students will be charged a $15 origination fee and a $2 service fee for a total of $17 that is paid back when the loan is due.
-The loan is due 30 days from the date the loan is made or by the end of the quarter; whichever comes first.
+The loan is due 30 days from the date the loan is made, or by the end of the quarter, whichever comes first.

 Emergency Fund (Gift Aid)

 The Emergency Fund/Gift Aid is available to students with an unexpected financial crisis that would cause the student to not complete the quarter or continue their education.
 This generally cannot be used to pay a charge owed to Evergreen.

 This amount is limited to $500 per academic year (all four quarters) and cannot exceed cost of attendance.

 Review the "To be eligible" section at the top of Emergency Fund Application (PDF) form.
 If eligible, complete the form and submit to Financial Aid.

 Located in the College Activities Building, room 135, is the Basic Needs Center.
 The Center is accessible from the outside of the building, just across from the Costantino Recreation Center.
 Schedule an Appointment with the Basic Needs Center to visit and retrieve items such as these at no cost to you:

 - Hygiene items